logzio/documentation/docs/user-guide/app360/service-list.md

 * **Duration**
 * **Status code**

-Clicking on any of the spans will direct you to its trace view, helping you pinpoint where failures occur and find the leading contributors to slow transaction performance.
+Clicking on any span will direct you to its trace view, helping you pinpoint where failures occur and find the leading contributors to slow transaction performance.

 ![operation spans view](https://dytvr9ot2sszz.cloudfront.net/logz-docs/services/operations-spans-view.png)